bartoszstepien01/gd-yt/README.md

 For this mod to work you'll need 'Change custom songs location' option turned on (to be fixed)

-Finally download DLL file from [here](https://github.com/bartoszstepien01/gd-yt/releases) and inject it using a DLL injector like [this](https://github.com/adafcaefc/ProxyDllLoader)
+Finally download DLL files from [here](https://github.com/bartoszstepien01/gd-yt/releases).
+Move 'minhook.x32.dll' to the GD root folder.
+Then inject 'gd-yt.dll' using a DLL injector like [this](https://github.com/adafcaefc/ProxyDllLoader)

 ## Usage